Wild Sets with Collet-Eckmann Points and Infinitely Many Sinks: Stability and Coexistence: Introduction

 \section{Introduction}

 This paper addresses two central questions in dynamical systems: the existence and stability of dynamically relevant sets.
-Given a dynamical system $( \mathcal M,f)$ where $ \mathcal M$ is a manifold and $f$ an evolution acting on it, one aims to identify the regions where the dynamics effectively take place—that is, the sets on which most orbits spend most of their time.
+Given a dynamical system $( \mathcal M,f)$ where $ \mathcal M$ is a manifold and $f$ a map acting on it, one aims to identify the regions where the dynamics effectively take place, that is, invariant sets capturing the long-term behaviour of typical orbits.
 Establishing the existence of such sets can already be a challenging task.
 Once their existence is established, one naturally seeks to understand whether these sets, together with their dynamical properties, persist under perturbations of the system.
-Are these sets isolated?
-Are their properties robust and observable across nearby systems?
+Are these properties robust and observable across nearby systems?
 In other words, are they stable?
-Let us now make the notion of stability more precise.
+We now introduce a notion of stability tailored to this setting.

-Given two dynamical systems \((M, f)\) and \((M, g)\) with relevant sets \(A(f)\) and \(A(g)\), we say that they are \emph{conjugate} if there exists a homeomorphism \(h : A(f) \to A(g)\) such that $ h \circ f = g \circ h.$ One can think of this homeomorphism as a change of coordinates.
+Given two dynamical systems \((\mathcal M, f)\) and \((\mathcal M, g)\) with relevant sets \(A(f)\) and \(A(g)\), we say that they are \emph{conjugate} if there exists a homeomorphism \(h : A(f) \to A(g)\) such that $ h \circ f = g \circ h.$ One can think of this homeomorphism as a change of coordinates.
 For instance, if \(A(f)\) and \(A(g)\) are Cantor sets, the conjugacy map ``rearranges'' the pieces of one Cantor set to produce the other.
-Roughly speaking, this means that the two sets share the same topological structure, they are topologically equivalent.
+In this sense, the two sets share the same topological structure and are therefore topologically equivalent.

-Within the space of dynamical systems, one can thus consider the class of maps whose relevant sets are topologically equivalent in this sense.
-The geometry of this class provides information about the \emph{stability} of the corresponding sets.
-We say that the set \(A(f)\) is \emph{codimension-\(k\) stable} if the class of systems conjugate to it forms a codimension-\(k\) submanifold of the space of dynamical systems.
-This manifold is referred to as the \emph{manifold of stability}.
+Within the space of dynamical systems, one can therefore consider the class of maps whose relevant sets are topologically equivalent.
+The structure of this class encodes the stability of the corresponding sets.
+We say that the set \(A(f)\) is \emph{codimension-\(k\) stable} if the set of systems whose relevant sets are conjugate forms a codimension-\(k\) submanifold of the space of dynamical systems.
+This submanifold is called the \emph{manifold of stability}.

+The sets exhibiting the strongest form of stability are closed attracting periodic orbits and, more generally, hyperbolic invariant sets.
+Indeed, such sets are {codimension-\(0\) stable}, meaning that their topology does not change under small perturbations of the system.